Rfldmr/vokabot-ai-customer-service-for-sv-ipb/README.md

 ## Overview

-SMARE AI is an AI-based automatic report generation system for water quality testing certification.
-Supported by the Gradient Booster algorithm, SMARE AI can predict water quality categories with test result data inputted by users and automatically generate test certificate reports in PDF format.
+VokaBot is a simple AI-based customer service chatbot designed to provide information and answer questions related to IPB Vocational School.
+Built using the TensorFlow framework and utilizing the NLTK library for natural language processing (NLP), VokaBot is able to understand and respond to questions by utilizing a trained deep learning model.

 ## Project Link

-[Click here](https://smare-ai.streamlit.app/) to take you to the SMARE AI project website.
+[Click here](https://vokabot.streamlit.app/) to take you to the VokaBot AI project website.

 ## Features